 Leveraging Technology to Enhance Engagement

-With PresEngage, board members can ask questions, provide feedback, and engage in discussions through SMS, eliminating the need for apps or downloads.
+With PresEngage, board members can ask questions, provide feedback, and engage in discussions from any browser, eliminating the need for apps or downloads.
 This frictionless participation encourages more members to contribute, especially those who may be hesitant to speak up in a traditional meeting setting.
 Additionally, the platform captures valuable insights and follow-up opportunities, ensuring that no questions or leads are missed.

 Driving Real Discussion in Board Meetings

 Creating an effective board meeting agenda is essential for fostering meaningful discussions and driving actionable outcomes.
 By incorporating clear objectives, time allocations, and interactive elements, facilitators can create an environment that encourages participation and engagement.
-Utilizing templates tailored to specific meeting types can further enhance the effectiveness of the agenda.
+Utilizing templates tailored to specific meeting types can further enhance the effectiveness of the agenda — and the same principles apply beyond the boardroom in our essential meeting agenda template for high-performing teams.
+For more formats, browse all of our meeting agenda templates.

 Enhance Your Board Meetings with PresEngage